Our MFL Story

 The majority of the children at OCPA are able to recall the information learnt in their lessons in the following weeks to come.
 Language learning is fluid, students expand on prior knowledge as weeks progress, therefore the student base knowledge is fundamental especially when starting to cover more complex elements of grammar.
-Students in Years 3 and 4 focus primarily on building a firm bank of vocabulary and many of these are able to recount in detail what they have learnt.
+Students in year 4 focus primarily on building a firm bank of vocabulary and many of these are able to recount in detail what they have learnt.
 This links to the retrieval practice as students are constantly returning to vocabulary they have learnt in prior lessons.

 Year upon year the language curriculum is planned to extend students understanding of vocabulary and grammar.
 Topics covered become more detailed including more complex aspects of language, such as understanding how verbs are manipulated into different tenses.
-This is the first year of progression for students at OCPA and I am already seeing a positive impact of this particularly in Years 4 and 5.

 In regards to subject specific vocabulary, students understand the grammatical terms well.
 These are similar to those used in their SPAG lessons so they are used to this terminology.
 One of my main focuses for the subject this year is to ensure we use target language as often as possible in the classroom.
 Students are already used to this and follow instructions given with ease.